London Sinfonietta: Repertoire and commissions

 The ensemble has commissioned and performed many works by both emerging and established composers.
 In its first concert on 24 January 1968 conducted by its co-founder David Atherton, the ensemble premiered John Tavener's The Whale.
 In 1970 it recorded that work for The Beatles' label Apple Records.
 Since then, its list of over 300 commissions reaches from its early support of Sir Harrison Birtwistle, Iannis Xenakis and Luciano Berio to pieces from Magnus Lindberg, Thomas Adès, George Benjamin, Steve Reich, Tansy Davies, Dai Fujikura, Jonny Greenwood, Django Bates, Roberto Carnevale, Kenneth Hesketh and Mark-Anthony Turnage.
 In more recent years the ensemble has continued its commissioning relationship with a diverse range of composers including Birtwistle, Colin Matthews and Steve Reich, while giving numerous opportunities to early career composers such as Martin Suckling, Luke Bedford, Edmund Finnis and Elspeth Brooke through concert commissions and cross-art form development programmes.

 In its early years, the ensemble also included classical music in its programming, before its focus moved mainly to music of the latter 20th century.
 In the early 2000s the ensemble's programming embraced collaborations with pop and electronica artists as it sought to connect the sound-worlds across different genres of contemporary music.
 Most recently, the ensemble has again updated its focus, placing a priority on music of the 21st century and its connections with other art forms.
 In recent years its commissions have included works by Gerald Barry, Bryn Harrison and Michel van der Aa; it has worked and recorded with experimental musicians such as Mica Levi and Matthew Herbert, and produced collaborations with contemporary artists such as Martin Creed and Christian Marclay.

 The London Sinfonietta has worked with a range of conductors, not least its past music directors David Atherton, Markus Stenz and Oliver Knussen.
 It has had long-standing relationships with Sir Simon Rattle (in his early career), Elgar Howarth, Diego Masson, George Benjamin and Martyn Brabbins.
 It now appears regularly with Thierry Fischer, Sian Edwards, Baldur Bronnimann and André de Ridder.

 Residence and festivals

 The Sinfonietta is a resident ensemble of the Southbank Centre, where it performs much of its London season producing events in the Royal Festival and Queen Elizabeth Halls and the Purcell Room.
 Since August 2008 the ensemble's headquarters have been at the new Kings Place complex in Kings Cross, London, also home to the Orchestra of the Age of Enlightenment and The Guardian newspaper.
 It has performed concerts at the venue since October 2008; it also regularly performs at the BBC Proms.
 Its concerts in London are complemented by a national and international touring schedule.
+International visits include the Time of Music festival in Finland, 2023.